IoDevl/iodevl/README.md

 - **Python**: Still learning, but using it for automation, data analysis, and small projects.
 - **Web Development**: Basic knowledge of **HTML** and **CSS**, always experimenting with making beautiful, responsive websites.

+- **Discord Bots**: I occasionally create Discord bots, mostly for personal use or fun.

 ## Skills I'm Exploring